wso2/docs-devant/en/docs/devops-and-ci-cd/autoscale/autoscale-components-with-scale-to-zero.md

     !!! note
          The scale-to-zero service should start within 60 seconds.
 If it doesn’t, the gateway will timeout the request.

 You can independently scale Devant integrations in both the **Development** and **Production** environments.
 The deployment card indicates the scaling status of each environment.
-To configure the scale-to-zero feature for a specific environment, click on the **scale-to-zero** link, which redirects to the **Devops** → **Scaling** page.
+To configure the scale-to-zero feature for a specific environment, click on the **scale-to-zero** link, which redirects to the **Admin** → **Scaling** page.

 ![Deploy View - Scale to Zero](../../assets/img/devops-and-ci-cd/scaling/scale-to-zero-in-deploy-view.png){.cInlineImage-full}